raystack/raccoon/docs/concepts/architecture.md

 ![HLD](../.gitbook/assets/raccoon_hld.png)

 At a high level, the following sequence details the architecture.

-* Clients make wiebsocket connections to Raccoon by performing a http GET API call, with headers to upgrade to websocket.
-* Clients connecting via REST endpoint connect to Racccon by requesting the same websocket HTTP server but with POST method.
-* Clients using gRPC need to generate the grpc client for the [EventService](https://github.com/odpf/proton/blob/main/odpf/raccoon/EventService.proto)
-* Raccoon uses [gorilla websocket](https://github.com/gorilla/websocket) handlers and for each websocket connection the handlers spawn a goroutine to handle incoming requests.
-* After the websocket connection has been established, clients can send the events.
-* Clients can send the request anytime as long as the websocket connection is alive whereas with REST and gRPC requests can be sent only once.
+* Raccoon accepts events through one of the supported protocols.
-* When the events are available to be consumed, the handler will deserialize events using the correct deserializer and forward them to the buffered channel.
+* The events are deserialized using the correct deserializer and then forwarded to the buffered channel.
 * A pool of worker go routines works off the buffered channel
 * Each worker iterates over the events' batch, determines the topic based on the type and serializes the bytes to the Kafka producer synchronously.